sotirispittokopitis/DLT---Research/README.md

 - **Blockchain Limitations**: Challenges include scalability, security, privacy issues, and the impact of emerging technologies like quantum computing.
 Solutions are being developed to address these issues.

 - **Future Prospects**: Continued research and innovations like Zero-Knowledge Proofs (ZKPs) can further enhance the security and efficiency of smart cities.

-These insights highlight the potential of combining blockchain and fog computing to improve the efficiency and security of smart city applications while recognizing the need for ongoing improvements.

 # 1.1 Introduction